What you'll learn

-In this lesson we will be introduced to statistical analysis.
+In this lesson, you will be introduced to statistical analysis.
 We will discuss what the difference between this course and the data analysis course is and who this course is aimed at.
 Thereafter, we will introduce the tool we will utilize throughout this module, called SAS.
-We will end today’s lesson with a fun practical demonstration in SAS.
+The lesson ends with a fun practical demonstration in SAS.

 Getting to Know Your Data

-This lesson will mainly focus on the different methods of summarizing data.
+This lesson will mainly focus on the different methods of summarising data.
 The previous lesson introduced measures of central tendency to the student.
-Lesson 3 will elaborate on that concept with measures of spread as well as various ways of visualizing data through plots in SAS Studio.
+Lesson 3 will elaborate on that concept with measures of spread as well as various ways of visualising data through plots in SAS Studio.
 Each topic will be consolidated through a practical demonstration in SAS Studio.

 This lesson will introduce the student to the concepts of probability theory.
 This lesson includes concepts like samples and populations.
 The lesson will define the basic definitions and rules of probability.
 This lesson will end by touching on more advanced concepts like mutually exclusive events, independent events, non independent events, and non mutually exclusive events.

 Lesson 5 aims to initiate the student's understanding of random variables and a various number probability distributions known and identified.
 Together with these concepts, this lesson will showcase the famous Central Limit Theorem (a fundamental concept to the understanding of sample sizes to be discussed in the next lesson).

 Sample Sizes and Sampling

 This lesson will answer the well known question of "how many observations does the study need in order to be statistically significant?".
 Many studies skip this fundamental step and end up not being able to prove statistical significance as a result.
 Lesson 6 will understand what it means for a result to be statistically significant and why it is so important for the sample to be large enough.